Kayakbabe/MMM-Rhino/README.md

 ## 2. Setup Picovoice

 ## 3. Get Your Custom Rhino model
+in the rhino console , Create a new context named MagicMirrorRhino.
+Enter the context.
-in the rhino console , import the commands.yml file. save it.
+import the MagicMirrorRhino.yml file. save it.
 Test it, Modify if you wish to fit your language style.
-This intent of this module it not to teach you to use Rhino or PicoVoice, so please use their forums, FAQs and examples.
+*This intent of this module it not to teach you to use Rhino or PicoVoice, so please use their forums, FAQs and examples.*
-Download the rhino model. (note: you can test and play with your model as much as you want without downloading it.
-So if you are modifying your model to work with more notification that I have provided.
+Download the rhino model.
+It will be downloaded as a zip file.

+(note: you can test and play with your model as much as you want without downloading it.
+So if you are modifying your model to work with more notification than I have provided.
 Keep this in mind as the free account only allows 10 downloads per month.)

 **Also note your private PicoVoice api key.
 You will need this in the config.**